pbraileyjones/Y1Pilot_UGA/hpcoutputs/README.md

-This contains the majority of outputs generated through running both the

-I have filtered some outputs that are innapropriate to store on github, but can be reproduced as part of the workflows provided.
+This contains the majority of outputs generated through running the workflows associated with this repository.
+I have removed some outputs that are innapropriate to store on github, but can be reproduced as part of the workflows provided.

 ### Amplicon Workflow